prd-khoa-luu/arizona-stay/README.md

   * Menu: American/Polynesian/Hawaiian dishes
   * Price: $ - $$
   * Reviews
+    * It can get busy at lunch and dinner, so you may need to make a reservation in advance.
 * Schmooze
   * Location: [4222 N Marshall Way, Scottsdale, AZ 85251, United States](https://goo.gl/maps/itDKT8iZkHccrvUK7)
   * Menu: coffee drinks & cafe eats for breakfast & lunch